AbeerAB/Natural-Language-Processing-and-Unsupervised-Learning-Project/README.md

-# Predict the most frequent tweets topics
+# Sentiment Analysis in Arabic tweets